aspose-svg/Aspose.SVG-Documentation/net/release-notes/release-notes-2021/aspose-svg-for-net-21-2-release-notes/_index.md

 ## **Major Features**

-As per the regular monthly update process of all APIs being offered by Aspose, we are honored to announce the January release of Aspose.SVG for .NET:
+As per the regular monthly update process of all APIs being offered by Aspose, we are honored to announce the February release of Aspose.SVG for .NET:

 - we have added escaping control characters ('<', '>', ''', '"', '&') into SVGDocument save methods;
 - the URL parsing algorithm was modified according to the latest documentation;